Prevent Check Fraud Nationwidewith SAFEChecks

 SAFEChecks are some of the most secure business checks in the world.
-We have helped countless people protect their finances all over Los Angeles and the United States.
+We have helped countless people protect their finances the United States and Canada.
 We got our start in 1993 as a division of a Southern California business bank battling an epidemic of check fraud.
-With fraud losses topping $3 million, something had to be done.
-Upon intervention, SAFEchecks fraud attempts plummeted to $90,000.
-Since then, we have kept focus on sustaining and improving the safety of our clients.
+With fraud attempts topping $3 million, something had to be done.
+Upon the introduction of SAFEChecks, fraud attempts at the bank plummeted to $90,000.
+Since then, we have pioneered fraud prevention products and services, focusing on sustaining and improving the safety of our clients.

-Designed by Frank Abagnale with 12 safety features, the SAFECheck is virtually impossible to replicate or to alter without the fraud being evident.
-Fully compatible with today's Check 21 environment (bank imaging), the distinct appearance and combination of safety features in SAFEChecks prolongs check fraud deterrence.
+Designed by Frank Abagnale with 12 safety features, the SAFEChecks are virtually impossible to replicate or to alter without the fraud being evident.
+Fully compatible with today's Check 21 environment (bank imaging), the distinct appearance and combination of safety features in SAFEChecks deters check fraud.

 Check Fraud Protection for Businesses Nationwide

 Businesses throughout the United States trust SAFEChecks for our check fraud protection services.
 We manufacture the finest high-security checks in the United States.
 We print our secure business checks on tightly controlled, true-watermarked security paper.
 For your protection, checks are never sold blank without first being customized for a specific customer.

 Security Features of SAFEChecks: